 Type 2 Diabetes:

-Preventable with Lifestyle Changes: In many cases, Type 2 diabetes can be prevented or delayed by maintaining a healthy weight, eating a balanced diet, exercising regularly, and avoiding smoking and excessive alcohol consumption.
-Early intervention is critical to managing prediabetes, a condition where blood sugar levels are elevated but not high enough to be classified as diabetes.
+Preventable with Lifestyle Changes: In many cases, people can prevent or delay Type 2 diabetes by maintaining a healthy weight, eating a balanced diet, exercising regularly, and avoiding smoking and excessive alcohol use.
+Taking action early is critical for managing prediabetes, a condition where blood sugar levels are elevated but haven’t yet reached the threshold for a diabetes diagnosis.

 Diagnosis and Treatment Options